15 Inspiring Nonprofits and Student Advocacy Groups Transforming Lives

 New York City students at risk of discrimination are supported by Advocates for Children of New York, a leading equality organization that helps thousands of children each year.
 AFC dives deep into issues like accessibility and equality, actively checking to see how local schools uphold the rights of at-risk students.

 Families and teachers of at-risk students can also connect to AFC to access legal services and education when they’re experiencing any kind of discrimination by a school or district.
-Educators and administrators can also keep tabs on AFC to make sure they’re checking all the boxes in terms of accessibility and equality at their own schools.
+Educators and administrators can also keep tabs on Advocates for Children of New York to make sure they’re checking all the boxes in terms of accessibility and equality at their own schools.

 Youth Guidance

-Youth Guidance’s Becoming A Man (BAM) program serves over 8,000 young men in Chicago and Boston with this counseling and prevention programs.
-The philosophy behind Youth Guidance is that when students have access to caring and trusted adults, they can overcome any obstacle.
+Chicago’s Youth Guidance has served nearly 15,000 local students with its counseling and prevention programs.
+The philosophy behind the organization is that students can prevail over any challenge when they have access to caring and trusted adults.
 Youth Guidance programs serve students with social and emotional interventions both inside and outside of school.

 826 National